pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/wwr_api.md

 ##### user_model

-`user_model` shall be the OpenStudio model object (`OpenStudio::Model::Model`) that contains a full description of a building energy model in `.osm` format.
+`user_model` shall be the OpenStudio model object (`OpenStudio::Model::Model`) that contains a complete description of a building energy model in `.osm` format.

 ##### climate_zone

 `climate_zone` is a String data.
-However it is no longer used in the ASHRAE 90.1 2019 PRM method so it is OK to type in an empty string.
+However, it is no longer used in the ASHRAE 90.1 2019 PRM method, so it is OK to type in an empty string.

 ##### wwr_building_type

-`wwr_building_type` is a hash key and the value shall be user defined.
+`wwr_building_type` is a hash key, and the value shall be user-defined.
 The default is `nil`.
 The `wwr_building_type` shall be a string taken from the list below:

 - `Warehouse (nonrefrigerated)`
 - `School (secondary and university)`